intel/wult/content/pages/ndl.rst

 Overview
 ========

-*Ndl* is a another tool that comes with the wult project.
+*Ndl* is a another tool that comes with the *wult* project.
 It is a very specific tool and we did not document it that much, because we expect very limited audience for this tool.

-From the usage perspective, *ndl* it is very similar to *wult* - it supports similar commands and provides similar data analysis capabilities.
+From the usage perspective, *ndl* is very similar to *wult* - it supports similar commands and provides similar data analysis capabilities.
 It also comes with a man page and the help text.
 Please, feel free to ask questions by filing GitHub issues (preferred) or sending an e-mail to Artem Bityutskiy <dedekind1@gmail.com>.